 Under the terms of our Credit Facilities (as defined in Item 7, "Liquidity and Capital Resources" below), we are subject to a number of covenants, including debt service covenants.
 These covenants could reduce our flexibility in conducting our operations by limiting our ability to borrow money and expanding into new business lines.
-On December 31, 2023, we were not in compliance with one financial covenant under our Term Loan and accordingly we obtained a waiver from FCC for the annual test on December 31, 2023 for the one financial covenant.
-FCC measures our financial covenants once a year on the last calendar day of the year.
-We were also not in compliance with one of the financial covenants of our FCC Term Loan on December 31, 2022 (the annual testing date) but likewise had obtained a waiver from FCC for our annual 2022 financial covenants.
+On December 31, 2024, we were not in compliance with our financial covenants related to the fixed charge coverage ratio under our Term Loans and accordingly we obtained waivers from FCC for the quarterly and annual tests for the one financial covenants.
+We were also not in compliance with one of the financial covenants of our FCC Term Loan on December 31, 2023 (the annual testing date) but likewise had obtained a waiver from FCC for our annual 2023 financial covenants.
 There can be no assurance that we will be in compliance with the future financial covenants and that we will be able to obtain a future waiver from our creditors for any non-compliance in connection with the next testing date.